- 2020-09-02 14:56:00

 b) Drive train is a closed circuit that pushes the bike and comprises the cranks, chains, chainrings, cassette, derailleurs, and shifters all together as it directly affects the efficiency of shifting.
 All of these components are replaceable but costly, so it's better to assess their condition beforehand.
 If a single deteriorated component isn't fully indicative the whole drivetrain will be required to replace and so on the other parts connected will likely to be replaced as well.
 So start checking the cranks for any damage similar to what you are looking for when checking the frame; scratches, dents, chips or bends.

 c) Carefully examine the chainrings and cassette for sharpened teeth, which would indicate excessive wear which will lead to lowly engagement with the chain and make gears slip.
 Check the chain for any stretch, which actually shouldn’t stretch, and the pins that join the links together become damaged and the chain grows in length.

 d) Look out for those brakes which should similarly behave to the derailleurs and shifters, moving freely without resistance.

 e) Wheels are the major components influencing the ride quality and few that will cost you more to replace, so be attentive towards assessing the hoops.
 Give them a good spin and make sure they spin straight, and any bending or movement could negotiate if it's any more than a few millimeters.
 Then check the rim braking surface for a hollow shape which indicates it has been worn down and is at risk of failure.

 g) Any unusual sounds or movement in a bike will represent how poorly maintained are the bearings.
 One quick way to identify if the bearings at the front of the bike are shot is to apply the front brake and rock the bike back and forth and if there is any knocking that indicates a problem.
-Similar test can be done at the bottom bracket by holding the cranks and try to move them sideways and if there is any cross movement that will indicate something problematic.
+A similar test can be done at the bottom bracket by holding the cranks and trying to move them sideways and if there is any cross-movement that will indicate something problematic.